 William Henry Anstey, a member of the Castle Cary Ansteys, was born on 17 April 1896 in Eton to single mother Elizabeth Mary Anstey.
 He attended Pen-Y-Bont Boys School, Bridgend in 1904, his ‘father’ was confirmed as William Clarke (who was actually his stepfather, living with his mother at 5 Chilternham Terrace, Windsor).

 We cannot locate William in the 1911 Census, nor can we locate his Army Service Record, but we know that at some point during the early years of World War One he signed up for active service in Slough (possibly in September 1914) – at the time of his enlistment he was living in Windsor.
-He was posted to the 2/1st Bucks Battalion of the Oxfordshire and Buckinghamshire Light Infantry (Service Numbers: 2591 and 265841), presumably as a Private.
+We also know that he was posted to the 2/1st Bucks Battalion of the Oxfordshire and Buckinghamshire Light Infantry (Service Numbers: 2591 and 265841), presumably as a Private.

 By August 1916 William had been promoted to Sergeant and he was fighting on the Western Front when he was wounded – the ‘Northampton Mercury‘ on 25 August 1916 confirming “Local Casualties: Oxon and Bucks L.I. ….
 Anstey, 2591, Sergt.
 W.H.
 (Winslow)“.
 As a result of this injury, William was entitled to wear a Wound Stripe (he was also listed as “Wounded” on the Casualty List issued by the War Office on 22 August 1916).